What is chemotherapy?

 - Into an artery near a tumor.
 This method (intra-arterial infusion) delivers more medicine directly to the tumor.
 Seattle Children’s was one of the first hospitals in the nation to offer this treatment.
 We have used it more than 100 times to treat children with retinoblastoma.

 Children receive chemotherapy at our hospital campus in Seattle.
 Depending on the type of medicines your child needs, they may:

-- Stay in our Cancer Care Unit (as inpatients)
+- Stay in our Cancer and Blood Disorders Center - Inpatient (as inpatients)

 - Have daytime appointments in our Outpatient Infusion Unit

 Most medicines used in chemotherapy affect fast-growing cells in the body.
 These include cells that grow to become blood, hair and the lining (mucous membranes) of the mouth and bowel.
 Damage to these cells may give your child side effects such as: